-I’ve have always been working in the tourism and the gastronomy field since graduating from the tourism specialised bilingual high school in Balatonfüred.
-Every summer I would work on the shores of Lake Balaton.
+I’ve have always been working in tourism and the gastronomy since graduating from the tourism specialized bilingual high school in Balatonfüred.
+Every summer I would work at Lake Balaton.
 I then proceeded to attend The Budapest Business School to study more.
-I studied a lot about the theoretical side, however Germany was the place where I felt the practical development in myself by learning a lot about time management, people, and different cultures.
-During my college years, I had a chance to go to the United States to work, so I travelled to Colorado to work in a 5 Diamond resort.
+It was more about the theoretical side, however Germany was the place where I felt the practical development in myself by learning a lot about time management, people, and different cultures.
+During my college years, I had a chance to go to the United States to Colorado to work in a 5 Star 5 Diamond resort.
 I returned to finish my school, when I received an offer to work in Aspen, Colorado.
 I took this great opportunity and moved back to the US and spent another 3 years there working as a bartender, bar manager, restaurant manager and sommelier.
-This is when I totally fell in love with vines, and I had a chance to work very close to them.
-The training seemed quite a bit more professional there than my experiences here in Hungary.
+This is when I totally fell in love with wines.
+The training was very professional.
 Every waiter was trained to speak about the wines with the same confidence as the sommeliers.
 It seemed like a lot at the time, but this is what lit the spark for me to learn as much as possible.
-In Aspen, there is a lot of emphasis on training and I’m lucky to have worked with a master sommelier who was very inspirational to his environment, and to me…
+There was a lot of emphasis on training and I’m lucky to have worked alongside a Master sommelier who was very inspirational to his environment, and to me…

 Well, it’s complex.
 In the US, being a sommelier has its own culture.
-They invest a lot of time learning the basics of all wines, which covers an enormous amount of information.
+They invest a lot of time and money learning the basics, which covers an enormous amount of information.
 I was inspired and encouraged to reach this high level of knowledge.
-Also, sommeliers in the states are treated with huge respect, on the same level a Michelin star chef might be recognized.
-They have quite profitable sponsorships from large well known companies.
+Also, sommeliers in the states are treated with more respect, on the same level a Michelin star chef might be recognized.

 My experience in Aspen allowed me some truly memorable moments in my career as a sommelier.
-It’s an incredible feeling when you can try the selected wines instantly you just learnt about.
-Most of the time, you just admire and hear about it what is in a $3,000, $10,000, or even a $42,000 wine.
-Well, the latest I haven’t taste yet, but I could taste a very good selection of the world’s best wines there.
+It’s an incredible feeling when you can try the wines you learn about instantly.
+Most of the time, you just admire and hear about how a $3,000, $10,000, or even a $40,000 wine is like.
+I could taste a very good selection of the world’s best wines there.
 I knew there was nothing like this at home.
-The resort sponsored us to take the exams, and I able to complete the first 2 while working there.
-The exam consists of 4 levels in order to become a master sommelier: the introductory, the certificate, the advanced, and the master sommelier itself.
-Now I’m ready for the third, so I’m excited to be going to the US in April to complete it.
+The hotel sponsored us to take the exams of the Court of Master sommeliers, and I was able to complete the first 2 while working there.
+The exam consists of 4 levels in order to become a Master Sommelier: the introductory, certified, advanced, and the master sommelier exam itself.
+Now I’m facing the third, so I’m excited to be going to the US in April to start it.

-Yes, but it’s a sad thing that we never had more than 2-3 (mainly dessert) wines from Hungary, however we had a very large and great selection from all over the world.
-If it comes to Hungary, most of the people say Tokaj and the dessert wines.
-On the Eastern and Western coasts, it’s a bit different, they have better access to the Hungarian wines but you know, they are quite expensive compared to the fact they’re not famous and the quality could be unreliable.
+Yes, but it’s a sad thing that we never had more than 2-3 (mainly dessert) wines from Hungary.
+If it comes to Hungary, most of the people think of Tokaj and the dessert wines.
+On the East and West coasts they have better access to Hungarian wines but you know, they are quite expensive compared to well known international wines and the quality could be inconsistent.

 Is there any Hungarian winery that you could highlight for some reason?

-No. there is no such thing that every wine of a winery is exceptional.
-There are good wines, great bottles from several years but we’re still experimenting with the grapes, styles, and methods a lot.
+It is very rare that every wine of a winery is exceptional.
+There are good wines, great bottles from several years but we’re still experimenting with the grapes, styles, and vinification a lot.
 So I can’t say any specific names.
-There are authentic wineries that make good wines and there authentic wineries that usually make good wines.
-They’re good but none of them are outstanding, however they could produce year by year some outstanding items.
+There are authentic wineries that usually make good wines.
+They’re good but none of them is outstanding on a high, and most of all, constant level.

 What do you think about your profession in Hungary?